Management Transparency and Sustainable Growth

 |Total amount reported on the balance sheet (million yen)||24,621|

 |Of which, ¥23,717 million is the total amount of listed shares||23,717|

 General Meeting of Shareholders

 The Company sends notice of General Meeting of Shareholders by mail before the legal cut-off time to ensure that shareholders can attend the meeting after giving sufficient consideration to the proposals and can also exercise their voting rights in advance, etc. The Company also publishes the same information on TDnet and the website of the Company before sending notice of General Meeting of Shareholders by mail.

 In March 2020, the Company transitioned to a Company with Three Committees (Nomination, Audit and Remuneration) and established the Audit Committee.
 Headed by the Audit Committee Chair, an Audit Committee Meeting is held at least once a month.
-Audit Committee Members, in addition to attending important meeting bodies, are required to provide supervision by directly interviewing Executive Officers and subsidiaries, and to establish a Global Audit system by collaborating with the auditors and internal audit departments of international and domestic Group Companies.
+Audit committee members conduct audits by directly interviewing Executive Officers in the Company as well as the President and CFO etc. of the Group Companies, and attend important executive meetings as necessary.
+Also, they work to establish a global audit system by collaborating with the auditors and internal audit departments of international and domestic Group Companies.

 The Audit Committee and the Audit Department have adopted a global audit system that focuses on an “Audit on Audit” framework structure.
-Regarding international and domestic Group Companies with an internal audit function, the goal is to encompass and cover all risks by using the audit results of each company and through complementary on-site audit conducted by the Audit Department.
-On the other hand, for those Group Companies that do not have an adequate internal audit function, the Audit Department will conduct risk-based on-site audit on those companies, and provide assistance in establishing an internal audit function.
+Regarding international and domestic Group Companies with an internal audit function, the goal is to encompass and cover all risks by using the audit results of each Company and through complementary on-site audit conducted by the Audit Department.
+On the other hand, for those Group Companies that do not have an adequate internal audit function, the Audit Department will conduct risk-based on-site audit on those Companies and assist them to establish an internal audit function.

-By establishing a risk-based audit system as a whole Group, we are working to build an audit system that will improve value.
+By establishing a risk-based audit system over the whole Group, we are working to build an audit system that will improve value.